kunzhang1110/Script-Scheduler/README.md

-# Chime Scheduler
+# Script Scheduler

-Chime Scheduler runs a PowerShell script on Windows at specified intervals.
+Script Scheduler runs a PowerShell script on Windows at specified intervals.
 The included script plays a sound—hence the name “Chime”—but it can run any PowerShell script.
 The project offers two solutions: